Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 200,000 Vietnam Dong

-This is the second-largest face value in the system of Vietnamese dong.
-This note is printed on durable polymer material with red-brown color.
+This is the second-largest face value in the Vietnamese dong system.
+This note is printed on durable polymer material with a red-brown color.

-Some argue that it is relatively similar to the polymer banknote of 50,000 VND having purple-brown color.
+Some argue that it is relatively similar to the polymer banknote of 50,000 VND, which has a purple-brown color.

-However, very few Vietnamese encounter confusion between these two denominations.
-200,000VND is equal to 8.6 USD.
+However, very few Vietnamese have encountered confusion between these two denominations.
+200,000VND is equal to 8 USD.

 200,000 dong starts enough for you to have a not-too-fussy meal at a few good standard restaurants.

-In case you need to travel by taxi, VND 200,000 is enough for a one-way street with the length from 11km to 13km.
+When traveling by taxi, VND 200,000 is enough for a one-way street with a length of 11 km to 13 km.

-And, this quantity is to say thank you to your guide after a day of his/her enthusiastic work.
+And, this good quantity is to thank your guide after a day of his/her enthusiastic work.

 12. Par value of 500,000 VND